23 Household Chores You're Definitely Doing Wrong

 Not all cleaning products are created equal—and that's especially true when it comes to preserving the health and appearance of your floors.
 "It is important to know what type of flooring you're working with to avoid streaks and ensure a thorough clean," says Smith.
 "Wood flooring and natural tile is extremely porous and requires more water to dissolve buildup properly, whereas laminate flooring needs very little water or it will streak badly, as all the water just sits on top."

 Dusting after you vacuum

 There is a right order when it comes to tackling your cleaning tasks—namely, you should dust first and vacuum after.
-If you dust after you vacuum, you're knocking a significant amount of that dust onto your freshly-cleaned floor, meaning you've got more work ahead of you if you want to get it clean again.
+If you do it the other way around, you're knocking a significant amount of that dust onto your freshly-cleaned floor, meaning you've got more work ahead of you next time you clean.

-Going from wet to dry cleaning in your bathroom
+Doing wet cleaning before dry cleaning in your bathroom